EmmanuelaJoy/pizza-website/README.md

 ## Author's Information

-This project was developed by Emmanuela Joy.
+This project was developed by [Emmanuela Joy ](https://github.com/EmmanuelaJoy).
-Click on [Emmanuela Joy ](https://github.com/EmmanuelaJoy) to find the link to my Github Site.

 ## Setup Instructions

-No set-up instructions at the moment.
+To set up this project:

+- Clone the repository by executing the following command in your terminal in the directory of your choice - `git clone https://github.com/EmmanuelaJoy/pizza-website.git`
+- Navigate into the pizza-palace directory - `cd pizza-palace`
+- Open the directory in the editor of your choice.

 ## Demo